exposit/katamoiran/_posts/2017-04-18-interpretive-actors.md

 <!--more-->

-This is from a test of Calypso I ran recently for myself, using the Darkness Falls scenario and pretty much entirely on the fly.
-Entirely system agnostic, though.
+This is from a test of Calypso I ran recently, using the Darkness Falls scenario and entirely on the fly.
+It's system agnostic, though.

 I knew literally nothing about this character except that they were probably working for the enemy.